MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 <!-- ====================================================================== -->
 ## Step 2: Call the AddHostObjectToScript API

-Now that we’ve completed building our interface and implementation of our host object, we are ready to learn how to use the AddHostObjectToScript API to pass the object to JavaScript.
+Now that we've completed building our interface and implementation of our host object, we're ready to use the AddHostObjectToScript API to pass the host object to our app's web-side, JavaScript code.

 1. In Visual Studio **Solution Explorer**, open **WebVie2APISample** > **Source Files** > **ScenarioHostObject.cpp**.